davidjurgens/biberplus/README.md

 ## Quickstart Examples

-For large text processing make sure to enable GPU with the `use_gpu` flag when loading in the pipeline and to load in the pipeline once prior to calling the tagger.
+For large text processing make sure to enable GPU with the `use_gpu` flag in the configuration.
+To use multiple CPUs, set `n_processes` in the configuration.

 ### Biber Tagger

 The default return value is a DataFrame containing the frequencies per linguistic tag for every N tokens.
-The analyzer will run the tagger and calculate the mean, min, max, range, and standard deviation of tag counts.
+The tagger will calculate the mean, min, max, range, and standard deviation of tag counts.
 We use Biber's default of counting per 1,000 tokens

-If you want the tagged text itself, checkout the examples provided in the `examples/Tagger Examples` notebook.

 **Tag a string with the default configuration**